mendix/docs/content/partners/sap/sap-fiori-3-0.md

 ## 5 Page Templates{#page-templates}

-There are many different page templates which you can use to base your page on.
-These provide you with the building blocks and widgets already arranged to provide an SAP Fiori-style page.
+You can use one of the available page templates to rapidly create a consistent UI for your app pages.
+The templates provide you with the building blocks and widgets already arranged to provide an SAP Fiori-style page.

 Note that these pages work best when combined with the appropriate **Navigation layout**.
 For example, the **Fiori Launchpad** page template works best with the *SAP_Launchpad (SAP_3_0_UI_Resources)* **Navigation Layout**.